read.cash is a platform where you can earn money for your articles and comments. You can get paid upvotes

 In this scenario, checkpoints or deep reorg "protection" cannot protect the Bitcoin blockchain.
 Actually these pieces of code never acted.
 Because in Bitcoin, code obeys hashpower.

 The existential threat was constituted.
 In response, some Bitcoin miners displaced a significant amount of BTC hashpower, during 9 days, to protect BCH from the takeover attempt of what we now know as BSV.
-This prevented the existence of BAB, which was the target of the adversary force.
+This prevented the existence of BAB, which was the target of the minority force.
 By executive hashpower act, to protect Bitcoin Cash.

 The planned upgrade was successful, despite a poisoned TX attack.
 Then, unknown miner made a second attack, creating a block -first seen and totally valid- stealing the Segwit funds send by mistake to the BCH blockchain.